cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-core/viewports.md

 - Suitable for rendering a stack of images, that might or might not belong to the same image.
 - Stack can include 2D images of various shapes, size and direction
-- For StackViewport, as you don’t need volume rendering functionalities, you don't need to provide a SceneUID.
-However, we create an *internal* scene by generating a random UID to manage the relationship between viewports and scenes.

 Both `StackViewport` and `VolumeViewport` are created via the `RenderingEngine` API.